iak97/namer-app/README.md

 # namer_app

 This is my first Flutter application.
-It will generate random word-pairs like rawtune, freescore, lightstream
+It will generate random word-pairs like "rawtune", "freescore", "lightstream".
+The user will get the next name if he clicks the next button, make the current one as favorite, and list of favorited names on a separate page.

 Screenshots: